 The OAC is a research gateway to unique and historical materials at archives, libraries, and museums throughout California.
 Use the OAC to search all of CalArts' archival collections at once and to discover other institutions in California that have materials related to CalArts.

 Video recordings documenting the history of CalArts as well as recordings of faculty and guest artist interviews, lectures, classes and performances are able to be searched in our library's catalog.
-To browse this collection, perform an advanced search for "ARC" choose 'any of these' within 'Call Number' AND "California Institute of the Arts" choose 'as a phrase' within 'Keyword Anywhere'.
+To browse this collection, perform a subject search: "su:California Institute of the Arts History" and select the Video format.
 Materials may be viewed in the library's Visual Arts Center.

 Reference Requests, Viewing Materials, and Reproducing Materials